 The undergraduate and graduate health education (HE)programs prepare students to work with individuals, groups, and organizations to educate and facilitate the voluntary adoption of actions and behaviors conducive to health.
 Students are also prepared to perform the following seven areas of responsibilities and competencies of entry-level and advanced-level health education specialists as described by NCHEC:

-- Assess individual and community needs for health education
+- Assess needs, resources, and capacity for health education/promotion

-- Conduct evaluation and research related to health education
+- Conduct evaluation and research related to health education/promotion

-- Serve as a health education resource person
+- Serve as a health education/promotion resource person

-- Communicate and advocate for health and health education
+- Communicate, promote, and advocate for health, health education/promotion, and the profession

 HE graduates are eligible to take the CHES national certification offered through NCHEC.
 According to NCHEC, the benefits of the CHES designation include: establishes a national standard, attests to the individual's knowledge and skills, assist employers in identifying qualified health education practitioners, develops a sense of pride and accomplishment, and promotes continued professional development.